eggswift/pull-to-refresh/README.md

 }

-self.scrollView.es.customizeHeaderLoadingText(with: "Something different for your app!") self.webView.scrollView.es.customizeHeaderPullToRefreshText(with: "Something different for your app!") self.scrollView.es.customizeHeaderReleaseToRefreshText(with: "Something different for your app!")
+self.scrollView.es.customizeHeaderLoadingText(with: "Something different for your app!") self.scrollView.es.customizeHeaderPullToRefreshText(with: "Something different for your app!") self.scrollView.es.customizeHeaderReleaseToRefreshText(with: "Something different for your app!")

 self.scrollView.es.addInfiniteScrolling {